Learn how to easily create your DIY door muff to make sure the clicking of the door doesn't wake your sleeping baby.

 The door muff is a way to keep the door from slamming or clicking when you close it.

 Disclaimer: This post does include affiliate links for your convenience.
-This is at NO additional cost to you, but earns me a small commission.
+This is at NO additional cost to you but earns me a small commission.
 To read more, check out our disclosure policy.
 As an

-- 2 – 6" x 5" Pieces of Fabric of Your Choice (here is a link to my Hedgehog Fabric)
+- 2 – 6″ x 5″ Pieces of Fabric of Your Choice (here is a link to my Hedgehog Fabric)

 - Be sure to double check the length from the outside of the door knob around to the other side outside the door knob to make sure the 6 inches isn't too long.

-- 4 – 17" Pieces of Ribbon of Your Choice (Here is a link to my Pink Ribbon)
+- 4 – 17″ Pieces of Ribbon of Your Choice (Here is a link to my Pink Ribbon)

 - I ended up leaving them this long to make a prettier bow, but you may want to cut them down after you install it on your door

-- 2 – 3.5" x 5" Pieces of Felt Fabric (light-colored preferably, so it doesn't show through)
+- 2 – 3.5″ x 5″ Pieces of Felt Fabric (light-colored preferably, so it doesn't show through)